Pella Felton reviews Neon Pastoral by Valerie Perreault

 for the hatch on the sailboat… onto my dreaming face.

-Yet this mentorship never lets us, as readers, forget the commodified, corporatized, almost prosaic landscape this body lives in.
-Neon Pastoral uses quotidian imprints of capitalism to center poems to brand its nightmare onto our everyday world.
+Yet these grace notes never let us, as readers, forget the commodified, corporatized, almost prosaic landscape in which this body lives.
+Neon Pastoral uses the imprints of capitalism to brand its nightmare onto our everyday world.
 The poems rarely stray far from the immediacy of our daily life, yet by no means endorse that immediacy.
 Perreault seems to be preparing Lala to survive their current moment rather than triumph over it.
-For those of us reckoning with the same struggles, this journey feels frighteningly prescient.
+For those of us reckoning with the same struggles to survive an ecosystem that is constantly trying to destroy us, this journey feels frighteningly prescient.

 Maybe we are all Lala, and we’re all about to be born again… in hell.